 Can you owe more than the home is worth with a reverse mortgage?

 It’s possible that the loan balance can exceed the home value if home values fall.
 However, FHA covers the shortage.
 You or your heirs will never have to repay any more than the value of the home.

 When do you have to repay a reverse mortgage?

-A reverse mortgage doesn’t have to be repaid until the last borrower or non-borrowing spouse no longer lives in the home and pays the property charges.
+The balance doesn’t have to be repaid until the last borrower or non-borrowing spouse no longer lives in the home and pays the property charges.

-Why would someone do a reverse mortgage?
+Why would someone get a reverse mortgage?

 Many people use the proceeds to eliminate existing mortgage or consumer debt payments, do home improvements, pay for medical bills, supplement income or retirement assets, or plan for future end of life or long term care expenses.